justinmclark/utc_lookout_remote_jupyter/README.md

 ```(env_name) lookout> jupyter notebook password```

-Run a headless version of Jupyter Lab instance.
+Run a headless version of Jupyter Notebook instance.
 This will expose Jupyter on port 9000 of the lookout instance you're `ssh`ed into.

 ```(env_name) lookout> jupyter notebook --port=9000 --no-browser &```